 The University of Toronto Scarborough invites applications for a tenure-stream appointment in the field of Indigenous Politics.
 The primary appointment will be in the Department of Political Science (51%), with a cross appointment to the Centre for Critical Development Studies (49%).
-The appointment will be at the rank of Associate Professor and will commence on July 1, 2020.
+The appointment will be at the rank of Assistant Professor and will commence on July 1, 2020.

-Applicants must have earned a Ph.D. degree in Political Science or a related discipline.
-They must also have a demonstrated exceptional, sustained record of innovative and independent research and publications centered on Indigenous politics and/or governance.
+Applicants must have earned a Ph.D. degree in Political Science, or a related discipline, by the time of appointment or shortly thereafter.
+They must also have a demonstrated record of innovative and independent research and publications centered on Indigenous politics and/or governance.
 This position is part of the University of Toronto's response to the calls to action in Canada's Truth and Reconciliation Commission (TRC) Report.
 Preference will be given to candidates who self-identify as Indigenous.
-Recognizing that there are a variety of terms that potential candidates may use to self-identify, the University uses the term "Indigenous- in this search, which forms part of the U of T Response to Canada's Truth and Reconciliation Commission, to encompass the people of Turtle Island, including those who identify as First Nations, Métis, Inuk (Inuit), Alaska Native, Native American, and Native Hawaiian people.
-Concurrent to this search, UTSC is undertaking a hire in Creative Writing, Indigenous Literatures, and Oral Traditions, and also has created a postdoctoral fellowship program for Indigenous scholars as a part of its commitment to inclusive excellence and to help ensure a supportive cohort for new Indigenous colleagues.
+Recognizing that there are a variety of terms that potential candidates may use to self-identify, the University uses the term "Indigenous- in this search, which forms part of the U of T Response to Canada's Truth and Reconciliation Commission, to encompass the people of Turtle Island, including those who identify as First Nations, Mîtis, Inuk (Inuit), Alaska Native, Native American, and Native Hawaiian people.
+Concurrent to this search, UTSC is undertaking a hire in Creative Writing, Indigenous Literatures, and Oral Traditions, and also has created has created a postdoctoral fellowship program for Indigenous scholars as a part of its commitment to inclusive excellence and to help ensure a supportive cohort for new Indigenous colleagues.

-We are seeking a scholar who is able to integrate Indigenous knowledge/Indigenous ways of knowing, as well as research and teaching methods into the classroom.
+We are seeking a scholar who is able to integrate Indigenous knowledge/Indigenous ways of knowing, as well as research and teaching methods, into the classroom.
 We especially encourage applicants with training in Political Theory.

 We seek candidates whose research and teaching interests complement and strengthen our existing departmental strengths.
-The successful candidate will be expected to sustain and lead innovative and independent research at the highest international level and to maintain an outstanding, competitive, and externally funded research program.
-The successful candidate is expected to have a strong and established record of ethical engagement and collaboration
+The successful candidate will be expected to pursue innovative and independent research at the highest international level and to establish an outstanding, competitive, and externally funded research program.

-The successful candidate is expected to have a strong and established record of ethical engagement and collaboration with Indigenous communities and organizations, including with community leaders and Elders of at least one Indigenous community in Canada, and an understanding of the importance of consensus-building relationships.
+Candidates must also have a strong record of ethical engagement and collaboration with Indigenous communities and organizations, including with community leaders and Elders of at least one Indigenous community in Canada, and an understanding of the importance of consensus-building relationships.